 Research shows students who eat breakfast perform better academically.
 It's not fully understood why, but scientists believe it may be because breakfast supplies essential nutrients to the nervous system to rev up brain power.
 Or the explanation could simply be that breakfast alleviates hunger and a rumbling tummy, which can be distracting and interfere with academic performance, behavior and self-esteem.

-Breakfast skippers tend to weigh more than those who eat breakfast regularly.
-Additionally, those who eat a morning meal tend to make healthier food choices throughout the day, which can positively impact weight and long-term health.
+Those who eat a morning meal tend to make healthier food choices throughout the day, which can positively impact long-term health.

 It tastes great!